Skip to Content

 • “Mood swings” whereby your GSD may become more quiet or anxious.

 Some dogs may also clean themselves as part of self-grooming, making it hard for you to notice any bleeding that might occur.
-It’s important to be vigilant during this stage to be aware of the changes happening.
+It’s essential to be vigilant during this stage to be aware of the changes happening.

 Estrus Stage

 Estrus is the main stage in the German Shepherd heat cycle.
 It’s the heat period or ‘season’ and the fertile phase of the cycle when ovulation occurs.
 At this point, your dog is ready to mate.
+Question yourself if you’re ready for a litter of cute puppies.

 Estrus lasts between 4 and 15 days and is characterized by the following:

-• Change in the color of discharge.
+• Change in the color of vaginal discharge.
 This is a pinkish/brownish liquid and not the blood-stained discharge of the proestrus stage.

 • A ‘flagged’ tail, raised and no longer hiding the vulva.
 This is a direct indication your GSD is getting ready to mate.